 South Pacific on BBC2

-BBC2's new three-part series investigates the remote South Pacific islands, from its history and culture to wildlife and colonisation.
+BBC2's new three-part series investigates the remote South Pacific islands, from its history and culture to wildlife and colonization.

 The Cook Islands.